Kadri scores in OT in return, Avs move to brink of title

 “That was a huge win.
 A resilient win,” said Kadri, who had been sidelined since being injured during Game 3 of the Western Conference final against Edmonton.

-“I’ve been waiting for this my whole life,” the Colorado center added.
+“I’ve been waiting for this my whole life,” he added.
 “I figured it was time to join the party.”

 The Avalanche outshot the Lightning 11-3 in the extra period.
 Vasilevskiy stopped Logan O’Connor on a breakaway, and Colorado had a shot clang off the post and another hit the crossbar before Kadri ended it.